ryan-huang1/boardy-toy/vonage_integration_docs.md

 4. **Handling Speech Input (`/webhooks/input` endpoint):**

    - When the user speaks, Vonage sends a POST request to `/webhooks/input` with the recognized speech data.
-   - The endpoint extracts the UUID (used to track the conversation) and the speech results.
+   - The endpoint extracts the UUID and the speech results.
-   - The speech result is stored in a local JSON-based chat history (using functions like `manage_chat_history`).
-   - The project then gets a response from an AI language model (using `get_groq_response`), which takes into account the conversation history.
-   - The response from the AI is converted into an audio file (using ElevenLabs TTS) and a new NCCO is constructed to stream this response back to the caller while also reinitiating the input action to continue the conversation.
+   - The endpoint processes the speech results and can respond with a new NCCO to continue the conversation.

 5. **Additional Webhook (`/webhooks/event`):**
    - This endpoint is used for receiving other events (such as call status updates) from Vonage.
 It currently logs the event data and responds with a simple acknowledgment.